VolkanSah/Codey/SECURITY.md

 * It shows the world that not everything is scam and AI-generated garbage.
 * Codey scores Developer integrity — you can't fake it, you have to earn it.
+* Heart, Brain, Skin: A dead Codey doesn't lie.
+Authenticity is the only currency.

 ##### This tool is considered a security tool under ESOL v1.1:

 * It audits developer behavior, code quality and social engineering patterns.
 * Public audit available on GitHub — transparent, community-verified.
+* Any attempt to game the scoring system is flagged as a security violation.

 Free to use on GitHub and GitLab and similar Portals.
 Selling this script or using it for reputation manipulation is prohibited.